 - Progressive, play-based approach

-- Fully licensed and experienced staff
+- Experienced and nurturing staff

 - Jewish cultural framework